haikalllp/PurpleNotes/README.md

 ## Important Notes

-- The application requires a local server due to ES module restrictions
+The application requires a local server due to ES module restrictions and stores data in the browser's localStorage.
+Clearing the cache resets all data.
+For styling, CSS is organized in modular files using custom properties for easy theming.
-- Data is stored in browser's localStorage
-- Clear cache to reset all data
-- CSS is organized in modular files
-- Styles use CSS custom properties for theming

 ## Troubleshooting

-### Common Issues

-1. **Module loading errors**
-   - Ensure you're running through a local server
-   - Don't open index.html directly in browser

-2. **Data not persisting**
-   - Check if localStorage is enabled
-   - Ensure you're not in private/incognito mode

-3. **Server already in use**
-   - Check if another server is running on port 5500
-   - Close other instances or use a different port

-4. **Style issues**
-   - Clear browser cache
-   - Ensure CSS files are loading properly
-   - Check browser console for errors
-   - Verify browser compatibility

-For more detailed information:
-- See `howToRun.html` for setup instructions
-- See `docs/architecture.md` for technical details
-- See `docs/update.md` for recent changes
+Common issues include module loading errors, data not persisting, server port conflicts, and style issues.
+Ensure you're running through a local server, localStorage is enabled, and no other server is running on the same port.
+Clearing the browser cache and verifying browser compatibility can resolve style issues.

+For more detailed information, refer to `howToRun.html` for setup instructions, `docs/architecture.md` for technical details, and `docs/update.md` for recent changes.